 The Wisconsin Department of Transportation (WisDOT) immediately began organizing plans to repair damages across the region by contacting contractors and vendors on its Emergency Services Contracts list.
 County Materials is a contact on the list, which is designed to expedite the process of repairing and reopening damaged roadways by providing a quick reference during situations of need.

 County Materials manufactured and delivered 128’ of 87”x136” of reinforced concrete horizontal elliptical class IV pipe with a 100-year service life.
 Each pipe was 8’ long 10” thick and weighed 34,800 lbs.
 This reinforced concrete culvert pipe was specified by WisDOT to replace the original steel pipe for its inherent strength and unique joint tie system.
 The joint tie system allows for placement of galvanized steel joint ties, which are placed across the concrete pipe joint of adjoining units to tie them together.
 This creates joints with added strength that promotes long-term performance of roadways.

 The water surge wiped everything out, leaving only bedrock behind.
 The bedrock’s surface was uneven, requiring preparation before the pipe could be placed.
 The contractor poured a concrete slab platform directly on top of the bedrock, giving the culvert pipe a steady platform for installation.
-After all 16 pieces were in place, and the joints sealed and tied together, the area was filled back in with soil, then paved over.
+After all 16 pieces were in place, and the joints sealed and tied together, the area was backfilled with soil, then paved over.